Ezotose-1/Csharp-minesweeper-AI/README.md

-# Minesweeper
+# Minesweeper AI
-C# Console Mines game
+C# Console Mines game with Artificial Intelligence to resolve it.